Creekside (Morganton, North Carolina)

 Creekside is a historic home located near Morganton, Burke County, North Carolina.
-It was built in 1836, and is a two-story, five bay, brick mansion with a gable roof in the Greek Revival style.
+It was built in 1836, and is a two-story, five-bay, brick mansion with a gable roof in the Greek Revival style.
 It features a tetrastyle pedimented portico covers with heavy stuccoed brick Doric order columns.
 The interior features Federal style decorative elements.
-It was built by Thomas George Walton, great nephew of George Walton, a signer of the Declaration of Independence.
+It was built by Colonel Thomas George Walton, great nephew of George Walton, a signer of the Declaration of Independence.

 It was listed on the National Register of Historic Places in 1972.